Interview | Aviva Kempner’s ‘A Pocketful of Miracles’

 Arts & Culture, Film, Latest

-Aviva Kempner as baby
+Aviva Kempner as baby, held by her parents

 Aviva Kempner’s recent film, A Pocketful of Miracles: A Tale of Two Siblings, is her most personal documentary yet.
 Kempner has dedicated her professional career to highlighting the lives of Jewish heroes whose inspiring lives are not widely known.
 Her past films include Partisans of Vilna, The Life and Times of Hank Greenberg, Yoo-Hoo, Mrs. Goldberg, Rosenwald and The Spy Behind Home Plate.
 This time, she turns the lens on her own family, detailing how her mother, Helen (Hanka) Ciesla Covensy, and uncle, David (Dudek) Chase, survived the Holocaust and ultimately found success in America after the war.
 Helen became an acclaimed artist, with paintings that now hang in the Jimmy Carter Library.
 David became a wealthy businessman and philanthropist.
 The film also opens a window on Kempner’s early years as a child born in Germany in 1946 to a Polish mother and U.S. Army journalist Harold Kempner.